Skip to main content Skip to search Skip to header Skip to footer

 The Master was just as positive as to what his students would be able to accomplish, if they understood his teachings and their lives bore faithful witness thereto, as he was regarding his own ability to demonstrate the truth of being.
 He even went so far as to say on one occasion that the great works he had performed would be surpassed by those who gained the spiritual understanding of God and man.
 Those divinely natural works, which seemed so marvelous to the human mind, revealed the possibilities of enlightened faith, but the Master was able to give still greater proofs of God's power before his earthly mission was accomplished.

-His abiding conviction that the divine Mind could and would work through those who understood what he had taught and demonstrated as it had worked through him, is indicated by such emphatic declarations as these: "If ye abide in me, and my words abide in you, ye shall ask what ye will, and it shall be done into you."
+His abiding conviction that the divine Mind could and would work through those who understood what he had taught and demonstrated as it had worked through him, is indicated by such emphatic declarations as these: "If ye abide in me, and my words abide in you, ye shall ask what ye will, and it shall be done unto you."
 "If ye shall ask any thing in my name, I will do it."
-"Verily, verily, I say into you, Whatsoever ye shall ask the Father in my name, he will give it you."
+"Verily, verily, I say unto you, Whatsoever ye shall ask the Father in my name, he will give it you."

 Sign up for unlimited access